-Between theses 2 different gears, we at LMR will provide a detailed guide to better help you understand the pros and cons behind both and what is more beneficial for your needs!
+The difference between a 3.73 vs 4.10 gear ratio can cause many questions for the automotive enthusiast.
+We at LMR.com provide the pros and cons of each option to help make up your mind about what best suits your driving style!
+Between these 2 different gears, a detailed guide has been provided to better help you understand what is more beneficial for your needs!
 The amount of performance you get for the surprisingly low-cost results is a very important upgrade that every Mustang enthusiast should take advantage of.

-How to tell the ratio is by the number of teeth on the driven gear (ring) divided by the number of teeth on the drive gear (pinion).
-For example, if the ring gear has 37 teeth and pinion has 9 teeth, the ratio is 4.11:1.
+The way you can know which gear ratio you have is by counting the number of teeth on the ring gear divided by the number of teeth on the pinion gear.
+For example, if the ring gear has 37 teeth and the pinion gear has 9 teeth, the ratio is 4.11:1.
 So for every turn of the ring gear, the pinion will turn 4.11 times.
-Additionally, with a gear ratio of 373, the pinion will turn 3.73 times for one turn of the ring gears and for a 410, the pinion will turn 4.10 times.
+Additionally, with a gear ratio of 3.73, the pinion will turn 3.73 times for one turn of the ring gears, and for a 4.10, the pinion will turn 4.10 times.

 Another good visual way to understand this would be how many times your wheel spins compared to the rotations of the driveshaft.
 Jack up the rear of your Fox Body Mustang, SVT Cobra, or whichever vehicle you are working on and secure it on jack stands with wheel chocks around the front wheels.